rightjs/rightjs-docs/docs/en/tutorials/dom-wrappers.md

 There are many ways to implement dom-wrappers, and, as it usually happens over here, we choose the right one.

-Dom-wrappers in RightJS 2 the same exact API as dom-extensions in RightJS 1, and because of that it looks and feels exactly the same way, like nothing happened
+Dom-wrappers in RightJS 2 have the same exact API as dom-extensions in RightJS 1, and because of that it looks and feels exactly the same way, like nothing happened

     $('element').addClass('marked');